Half of top websites fail to meet Google usability standards

 “But the data suggests that even some of the biggest brands have not completely solved their user experience challenges.
 While they continue to rank highly in spite of this, it’s important to remember that the page experience has wider implications, especially for e-commerce brands.
 Delivering a user-friendly experience where pages load quickly, respond to input and in which dynamic content doesn’t jump around, is going to help reduce e-commerce bounce rates and abandoned shopping carts, for example, while being good for conversions and return visits.”

-You should also take a look at the best shared hosting providers out there now
+You should also check out our pick of the best shared hosting providers out now